HeLoFusion: An Efficient and Scalable Encoder for Modeling Heterogeneous and Multi-Scale Interactions in Trajectory Prediction: Introduction

 To address these fundamental modeling challenges, we propose the \textbf{He}terogeneous \textbf{Lo}cal Context \textbf{Fusion} Network (\textbf{HeLoFusion}), a novel encoder designed to capture the rich structure of social interactions in a more principled manner.
 Our core insight is that social dynamics are inherently multi-level and type-dependent.
 HeLoFusion explicitly models this by constructing localized, multi-scale graphs around each agent.
 This allows it to capture both direct pairwise dependencies and complex group-wise interactions (\textit{e.g.}, platooning vehicles or pedestrian crowds), which are often overlooked by methods with a flat interaction structure.
 Furthermore, HeLoFusion tackles the critical challenge of agent heterogeneity through an aggregation-decomposition message-passing scheme and type-specific feature networks, making it learn nuanced, type-dependent interaction patterns without a prohibitive increase in parameters.
 In the end, by grounding these sophisticated modeling capabilities in the principle of spatial locality, our approach not only aligns with the real-world observation that an agent's behavior is primarily influenced by its immediate surroundings but also yields a highly efficient and scalable architecture.

-Our key contributions are summarized as follows: \begin{enumerate}[nosep] \item We propose a novel graph-based module that efficiently models both \textbf{pairwise and group-wise interactions} among traffic participants by constructing multi-scale local graphs. \item We explicitly model the \textbf{heterogeneity} of traffic participants throughout the encoding process, using category-specific networks for feature extraction and an aggregation-decomposition message-passing mechanism to capture type-dependent interaction dynamics. \item We leverage \textbf{spatial locality} to design a highly efficient and scalable encoder.
-By focusing on local neighborhoods for interaction modeling and context fusion, our approach significantly reduces computational complexity and memory usage compared to global methods, making it suitable for real-world deployment. \end{enumerate} By design, HeLoFusion is a lightweight yet powerful drop-in module that significantly enriches per-agent feature representations.
-Our experiments show it achieves state-of-the-art results on the Waymo Open Motion Dataset (WOMD) among comparable methods.
+Our key contributions are summarized as follows: \begin{enumerate} \item We propose a novel graph-based module that efficiently models both \textbf{pairwise and group-wise interactions} among traffic participants by constructing multi-scale local graphs. \item We jointly exploit \textbf{agent heterogeneity} and \textbf{spatial locality} throughout the encoding process: category-specific networks and an aggregation–decomposition message-passing scheme operate on local neighborhoods to capture type-dependent interaction dynamics in a computationally efficient manner. \item Extensive experiments on the Waymo Open Motion Dataset (WOMD) demonstrate that HeLoFusion achieves \textbf{state-of-the-art performance} among comparable methods, with clear gains in Soft mAP, displacement errors, and overlap rate over strong baselines. \end{enumerate}